-- If the job title comes after the person’s name, or is used instead of the person's name, then it is not capitalized, as in: Sarah Smith, chairman of the board, or the governor of California.
+If the job title comes after the person’s name or is used instead of the person's name, then it is generally not capitalized.
+This would be the case with Sarah Smith, chairman of the board; Holden Lavesque, accounts receivable clerk; or the governor of California.

 However, there are exceptions to this rule:

-- When a title is used in direct address it is capitalized: "Is he going to pull through, Doctor?"
+- When a title is used in a direct address it is capitalized: "Is he going to pull through, Doctor?"

-- If a high-ranking job title is replacing the name it may be capitalized out of courtesy (however, it is not the norm to do this): "I saw the President today."
+- If a high-ranking job title is replacing the name, it may be capitalized out of courtesy.
+However, it is not the norm to do this.
+For example, "I saw the President today."